Green Aare Walk

 Ludotrail: Spiel dich durch Burgdorf (Play your way through Burgdorf)

-What’s the best way to discover a town?
-We know something better than just plain old walking around: playing as you go!
-Ludotrail “Spiel dich durch Burgdorf” is a fun visitor’s experience in the pretty town in the Emmental valley.
-A backpack filled with games and a map can be picked up either at the tourist office or at the hotel Berchtold, and off you go: The map takes the players to 25 stations that require skills, tactics, stamina, and fairness.
-Playing on a barrel, making music with marbles, or a cake game that will leave your mouth watering – “Spiel dich durch Burgdorf” is the perfect activity on an entertaining outing with your kids, godchild, or grandchildren.
+What’s the best way to explore a town?
+By playing!
+The Ludotrail “Spiel dich durch Burgdorf” is a fun visitor’s experience in the pretty town in the Emmental valley.
+Pick up a backpack with games and a map at the tourist office or at the Berchtold Hotel, and you’re ready to go: The map takes the players to over 20 stations that require skills, tactics, stamina, and fairness.
+Play on a barrel, arrange pizza toppings, and make music with marbles – “Spiel dich durch Burgdorf” is the perfect family activity.
 And if one isn’t enough: “Spiel dich durch” is also available in Langnau!

 Comicweg Langnau (Langnau Comic Book Trail)